EU Licensed4.8/5

 Frequently Asked Questions

-Does Livial help with low libido in the menopause?
+Does Livial help with low libido after menopause?

 Medically Reviewed